GeorgeBPrice/assetx-portal-app-android/README.md

 This project is unlicensed and intended for personal experimentation only.
 It is not affiliated with the official AssetX.ai platform.

 ---

-### Notes
-- **OS Version**: I chose Android 8.0 (API 26) as the minimum to balance compatibility and modern feature support (e.g., Compose).
-Targeting Android 14 ensures it’s optimized for the latest devices.
-- **What Else?**: Added ideas like push notifications and accessibility, which are common in production Android apps but optional for an experiment.
-- **Stage 1 Focus**: Kept the README focused on the current dashboard while hinting at future potential.

-Let me know if you’d like to adjust the stages, add more details, or refine anything else!